-In a changing regulatory environment, it’s vital that businesses are able to stay compliant in the face of evolving economic substance rules.
+In a changing regulatory environment, it’s vital that businesses are able to remain compliant in the face of evolving economic substance rules.
 The UAE is the ultimate place for any business to benefit from significant tax savings.

-Recent changes in the global regulatory regime now mean that nominees and agents are no longer viewed as eligible to take the role of beneficial owner; due to this, some individuals may find their income held accountable to the need for economic substance.
+Recent changes in the global regulatory regime now mean that nominees and agents are no longer viewed as eligible to hold the role of beneficial owner; due to this, some individuals may find their income held accountable to the need for economic substance.
 As such, those that fail to demonstrate this may see a sharp increase in their tax liabilities.

-The OECD’s commentary on the issue is not exhaustive when it comes to defining the beneficial owner outside of the specific examples of nominees and agents; where the is ambiguity, the outcome will be determined by local laws.
-Whichever way these changes apply to you, the tax status of your business and income could be uncertain if you can’t demonstrate economic substance, a mandatory requirement if you are to avoid anti-avoidance measures.
+The OECD’s commentary on the issue is not exhaustive when it comes to defining the beneficial owner outside of the specific examples of nominees and agents; where there is ambiguity, the outcome will be determined by local laws.
+Whatever way these changes apply to you, the tax status of your business and income could be uncertain if you can’t demonstrate economic substance, a mandatory requirement if you are to avoid anti-avoidance measures.

 The UAE’s Free Trade Zones

-- Reinforced economic substance
+Reinforced economic substance

-- 100% foreign ownership
+100% foreign ownership

-- Residence permits for foreign owners and their management
+Residence permits for foreign owners and their management

-- Local free zone authorities that look after financial and legal formalities (rather than national government departments)
+Local free zone authorities that look after financial and legal formalities (rather than national government departments)

-- Duty-free importing of goods (if not intended to be sold locally)
+Duty-free imports (if not sold locally)

-- Zero limitations on the hiring of labour
+Zero limitations on hiring labour

 To take advantage of the UAE’s free zones, you must own or rent physical business premises in a free zone; a small office will suffice.
-And creating a local bank account allows owners to apply for UAE TAX RESIDENCE STATUS certificates from the Ministry of Finance, enabling owners to produce certificates as required to prove their tax residency to banking and other financial institutions worldwide.
+And creating a local bank account allows owners to apply for UAE tax residency status certificates from the Ministry of Finance, permitting owners to produce certificates as required to prove their tax residency to banking and other financial institutions worldwide.

 Impact of Double Tax Treaties

 With the weight of government regulation falling on businesses to prove real economic substance, the UAE’s extremely business friendly environment makes it the ultimate destination for foreign incorporation.
-Whilst the impact of the OECD’s double tax treaties is a global one, the UAE still benefits from some of the most efficient tax treaties and offers potentially unmatched tax savings.
+While the impact of the OECD’s double tax treaties is a global one, the UAE still benefits from some of the most efficient tax treaties and offers potentially unmatched tax savings.